Dynamics of scrape-off layer filaments in detached conditions: Model

-The charge exchange, ionisation and recombination rates are denoted by $\Gamma^\text{CX}$, $\Gamma^\text{ion}$ and $\Gamma^\text{rec}$ respectively.
+The temperature dependence is shown in fig.~\ref{f:rates}. $U$ denotes the ion parallel velocity.
 The model is similar to the UEDGE fluid model~\cite{wising96a}.
 As the plasma flows are strongly field aligned, evolving the parallel velocity of the neutrals allows to model the friction in a momentum conserving way.
-As the background are only one dimensional, the inclusion of perpendicular velocities of the neutrals would thus have no impact on the backgrounds. $S_R$ is the source due to recycling, which is a Gaussian function located at the target.
-The integral over which sums to 99\,\% of the particle target flux. $\mu_{n_n}$ is the neutral diffusion, and $f_l$ is a loss fraction, compensating the lack of cross-field losses.
+As the background are only one dimensional, the inclusion of perpendicular velocities of the neutrals would thus have no impact on the backgrounds. $S_R(x,y,z_\parallel,t) \propto exp((z_\parallel-z_t)^2/l_R^2)\cdot n_tU_t$ is the source due to recycling, which is a Gaussian function located at the target $z_\parallel=z_T$ with falloff length $l_R$ of 0.1\,m.
+The integral $\int S_R \ud z=0.99 n_tU_t$ sums to 99\,\% of the particle target flux $n_tU_t$. $\mu_{n_n}$ is the neutral diffusion, and $f_l$ is a loss fraction, compensating the lack of cross-field losses.
 The temperature of the neutrals $T_n$ is not evolved, and is assumed to be 3\,eV, close to the Franck-Condon energy~\cite{dudson17a}, with the associated thermal speed $v_{th}$.
 Evolving the logarithm of the density, rather then the density itself is beneficial for the stability of the code.
 As the neutral density can vary quite strongly within a small spatial region, this is of importance for running simulation in detached conditions.
 The logarithm further ensures that the density-solution always remains positive.
-Using the logarithm also changes the error norm, which matters as an iterative solver is used to evolve the system.
-This ensures that the solution is accurate, even in the presence of low densities.
-For the recycling, in previous models an exponential function was chosen.
-As a strong decay is preferred to model the recycling in detached conditions, this caused a strong finite-size dependence, as the gradient is highest next to the target, thus refining the grid causes the neutrals to be deposited increasingly close to the the target.
+Using the logarithm also changes the error norm, which matters as an iterative solver (PVODE) is used to evolve the system.
+Using the logarithm increases the accuracy in the presence of low densities.
+For the recycling, in previous models an exponential function $S_R \propto exp((z_\parallel-z_t)/l_R)$ was chosen.
+As a small recycling falloff length $l_R$ is preferred to model the recycling in detached conditions, this caused a strong finite-size dependence, as the gradient is highest next to the target, thus refining the grid causes the neutrals to be deposited increasingly close to the the target.
 This is avoided by switching to a Gaussian function.
 It still retains the strong drop-off further away from the target.
-Further, the strong gradients near the sheath boundary conditions, due to detachment, need to be resolved.
+As later shown in fig.~\ref{f:bg}, the strong gradients near the sheath boundary conditions, due to detachment, need to be resolved.
 Thus the mesh contained 480 points in parallel direction, giving a uniform grid spacing of $\approx 2.1$\,cm, significantly refined compared to previous studies~\cite{schworer18a,easy14a}.